wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 You will get a keystore file with three crypto key words in your path `~/.wanchain/pluto/keystore/` in Ubuntu or `~/Library/Wanchain/pluto/keystore/` in Mac OS.

-And you can use a command to get your `Address Public Key` and `G1 Public Key` of your account.
+And you can use a command to get the `Address Public Key` and `G1 Public Key` of your account.

 ```
 $ gwan --pluto console --exec "personal.showPublicKey('Your Address', 'Your Password')"